USS Indianapolis (CA-35): 1944

 A combined US fleet fought the Japanese on 19 June in the Battle of the Philippine Sea.
 Japanese carrier planes, which planned to use the airfields of Guam and Tinian to refuel and rearm, were met by carrier planes and the guns of the Allied escorting ships.
-That day, the US Navy destroyed a reported 426 Japanese planes while losing 29.
+That day, the U.S. Navy destroyed a reported 426 Japanese planes while losing 29.
 Indianapolis shot down one torpedo plane.
-This day of aerial combat became known as the "Marianas Turkey Shoot".
+This day of aerial combat became known as the "Great Marianas Turkey Shoot".
 With Japanese air opposition wiped out, the US carrier planes sank Hiyō, two destroyers, and one tanker and damaged others.
 Two other carriers, Taihō and Shōkaku, were sunk by submarines.

 Indianapolis returned to Saipan on 23 June to resume fire support and six days later moved to Tinian to attack shore installations (see Battle of Tinian).
 Meanwhile, Guam had been taken, and Indianapolis became the first ship to enter Apra Harbor since early in the war.
 The ship operated in the Marianas for the next few weeks, then moved to the Western Carolines, where further landings were planned.
 From 12 to 29 September, she bombarded Peleliu, in the Palau Group, before and after the landings (see Battle of Peleliu).
 She then sailed to Manus Island, in the Admiralty Islands, where she operated for 10 days before returning to the Mare Island Naval Shipyard in California for refitting.